It is an addiction rooted in shame and shrouded in secrecy.

 On the other side, the partner or wife gets upset by the demands of the porn addict.
 Porn addicts don’t get the same release forever from watching the same type of pornography.
-It escalates, and stuff that was a no-go zone to watch before, now becomes acceptable for example, violent pornography such as rape or child pornography.
-A wife can also start feeling she is not good enough because no one in real life looks like a porn star.
+It escalates, and stuff that was a no-go zone to watch before now becomes acceptable, for example, violent pornography such as rape or child pornography.
+A wife can also start feeling she is not good enough because no one looks like a porn star in real life.
 What the porn addict expects from her can even freak her out.

 Porn changes your expectations of a relationship in so many ways that it is a super bad idea to learn about sex by watching pornography.

 The following article describes the problems watching porn can cause in more detail:

-In case you were still doubtful – pornography addiction is real.
-Considering the symptoms and comparing them to those we know from other addictions; the similarities are alarming.
+Considering the symptoms and comparing them to those we know from other addictions, the similarities are alarming.